AWORK-AS/formular-af-awork-one/README.txt

 == Frequently Asked Questions ==

+= How to Enable hCaptcha? =
+For hCaptcha to work, you need to add your **Secret Key** and **Site Key** from hCaptcha into the Admin Settings.
+**Important**: If you already had a **Contact Form** block on your web page before adding the hCaptcha keys, you must replace it with a new one for the settings to take effect.

 = Can I customize the form fields? =
 Yes!
 Edit field labels in plugin settings.
 Additional fields require CitizenOne dashboard configuration.